huaweicloud-latam/knowledge-base/docs/compute/ims/private-windows-image-from-iso-files.md

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image42.png)

-Configure uma senha para o perfil de Administrador do Windows e clique em “Finish” para finalizar a instalação do Windows.
+Set a password for the Windows Administrator profile and click “Finish” to complete the Windows installation.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image43.png)

-Acesse o desktop do Windows, abra o explorador de arquivos e vá até a unidade ejetável.
-Abra a pasta “vmtools-windows” e instale o software “setup”, que corresponde aos drivers do VMTools.
+Go to the Windows desktop, open File Explorer, and navigate to the ejectable drive.
+Open the “vmtools-windows” folder and install the “setup” software, which corresponds to the VMTools drivers.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image44.png)

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image45.png)

-Reinicie o computador quando pedido.
+Restart the computer when prompted.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image46.png)

-# Configuração da ECS
+# ECS Configuration

 ## EIP

-Para disponibilizar o acesso à internet para a ECS, faz-se necessário atrelar um EIP à ECS.
-Para isso, clique em “More” ao lado da ECS desejada na seção ECS do console da Huawei Cloud, “Manage Network” e “Bind EIP”.
+To provide Internet access to the ECS, it is necessary to attach an EIP to the ECS.
+To do this, click “More” next to the desired ECS in the ECS section of the Huawei Cloud Console, “Manage Network” and “Bind EIP”.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image47.png)

-Caso nenhum EIP esteja disponível, compre um EIP clicando em “Buy EIP”.
+If no EIP is available, purchase an EIP by clicking “Buy EIP”.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image48.png)

-Clique em “Buy EIP novamente”.
+Click “Buy EIP again”.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image49.png)

-Selecione os parâmetros do EIP que será atrelado à ECS, como a sua largura de banda e clique em “Next” e “Submit”.
+Select the parameters of the EIP that will be attached to the ECS, such as its bandwidth, and click “Next” and “Submit”.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image50.png)

-Selecione o EIP comprado para ser atrelado à ECS.
+Select the purchased EIP to be attached to the ECS.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image51.png)

-Caso seja desejado que as atualizações do sistema sejam instaladas, siga para a seção 6.2.
-Caso contrário, pule para a seção 6.3. **Aviso: É importante que as atualizações do sistema sejam feitas antes de qualquer outra configuração no sistema caso optado.**

-## Atualização do sistema
+If you want to install system updates, proceed to section 6.2.
+Otherwise, skip to section 6.3. **Warning: It is important that system updates are performed before any other system configuration if chosen.**

+## System update

-Para atualizar o sistema, clique no Windows Search, digite “update” e clique em “Check for updates”.
+To update the system, click on Windows Search, type “update” and click on “Check for updates”.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image52.png)

-Clique em “Check for updates” novamente e espere até que todas as atualizações sejam feitas.
-A ECS poderá ser reiniciada algumas vezes nesse processo.
+Click on “Check for updates” again and wait until all updates are performed.
+ECS may be restarted a few times in this process.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image53.png)

 ## Gpedit.msc

-Clique no Windows Search e digite “gpedit.msc” para abrir o editor de políticas do grupo local.
+Click on Windows Search and type “gpedit.msc” to open the local group policy editor.

 ### Server Manager

-Navegue até “Computer Configuration \> Administrative Templates \> System \> Server Manager”.
-Clique duas vezes em “Do not display Server Manager automatically at logon” e selecione “Enabled” para evitar com que o Server Manager seja aberto automaticamente ao iniciar a instância.
+Navigate to “Computer Configuration \> Administrative Templates \> System \> Server Manager”.
+Double-click on “Do not display Server
+Manager automatically at logon” and select “Enabled” to prevent Server Manager from opening automatically when starting the instance.

 ![](/huaweicloud-knowledge-base/assets/images/IMS-Private-Images-From-ISO/media/image54.png)